Bailig/tech-notes/security/227-injection.md

 most common type of attack.

-injections means injecting code into a another piece of code.
+injections means injecting code into an another piece of code.

 most common injection is SQL injection. for example